MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 To the right of the navigation pane, you can see the chosen screen.
 The Dashboard screen is shown by default.

 >[!NOTE]
->Currently, auto-refresh is not supported for any of the screens.
+>Currently, auto-refresh isn't supported for any of the screens.
 Reload the page manually.

 ## Dashboard